Dahlia Growing Basics: An Overview of How to Grow Dahlias

 Tuber Health:

 Dahlia tubers are extraordinarily resilient plant parts.
 They can be a bit withered, flexible, and wrinkled after a winter’s storage but will nearly always still grow.
 We only send out tubers that we are confident will grow if treated correctly, upon arrival.
-Some of them have visible “eyes” (buds for top growth) while others may have eyes that are hard to detect until 2-4 weeks after planting in semi-moist soil.
+Some of them have visible “eyes” (buds for top growth) while others may have eyes that are hard to detect until 2-6 weeks after planting in semi-moist soil.
 In almost all cases, every tuber we sell will grow if cared for correctly.
 We have become expert at seeing even very dormant dahlia eyes and look for them on every tuber we pack.
+We also check very carefully for rot on each tuber we pack.

 We are extremely careful to cull for disease if anything funky appears during the growing season, and sterilize cutting tools with rubbing alcohol between each plant during pinching, flower harvest, and tuber division.